tammersaleh/tammersaleh.com/source/posts/2011-09-02-the-number-one-trait-of-a-great-developer.html.markdown

 ### Hire for Judgement

-I leave the team to decide if a candidate is smart and fits our culture, but I take responsibility for figuring out if he has good judgement.
-To do so, I take him out for a beer, and I ask a couple of leading questions:
+I leave the team to decide if a candidate is smart and fits our culture, but I take responsibility for figuring out if they have good judgement.
+To do so, I take them out for a beer, and I ask a couple of leading questions:

 - What's your least favorite part of Ruby and the Ruby on Rails framework, and why?
 - Tell me about the last time you used an interesting bit of technology, and what you learned from it.